“…and I wept over them, and men and women sprang into being from the tears which came forth from my Eye.”

 green ignus fatuus flashing out of the dawn breaking,

-light of the casemate’s lamp, and of the sparks that leap out of the bridgehead further inland.
+light of the casemate’s lamp, and of sparks that leap from the bridgehead?

-Was it not unfurled before me like the wiigwaasabakoon, the golden etchings of Ojibwe?
+Was it not unfurled before me like the wiigwaasabakoon, golden etchings of Ojibwe?

-Was it not the same vision as you had, Waynaboozhoo, from the shoulder of your dug-out,
+Was it not the same vision you had, Waynaboozhoo, from the shoulder of your dug-out,

 as you weathered the Flood a full moon’s time?

 Who were those black faces of men breaching Easy Red

 like seedlings of rice dipped one by one into the paddy water,

 one by one planting their cheeks against the sand,

 Waynaboozhoo, they were like wild rice you gathered from the river